cimitrasoftware/agent/README.md

 **Cimitra Windows Agent Installation in 1 Easy Step**

+**NOTE: The PowerShell script must be run on PowerShell 6 or greater. **

 **1.** **DOWNLOAD AND RUN** the Cimitra Agent for Windows **install** script file in a terminal session.
 Copy the entire line which should make mention to the cimitra_agent_install.sh three times.

 **A. NO PROMPT FOR CREDENTIALS**